-- If a live ball is in flight toward the basket, the period ends when the goal is made, missed or touched by an offensive player. - (2) If the official's whistle sounds prior to the horn or :00.0 on the clock, the period is not over and time must be added to the clock. - (3) If a live ball is in flight toward the basket when the horn sounds ending a period, and it subsequently is touched by: (a) a defensive player, the goal, if successful, shall count; or (b) an offensive player, the period has ended. - (4) If a timeout request is made at approximately the instant time expires for a period, the period ends and the timeout shall not be granted. - (5) If there is a foul called on or by a player in the act of shooting the period will end after the foul is penalized.
-(See Rule 13-II-a[6])
+- If a field goal attempt is in flight toward the basket, the period ends when the goal is made, missed or touched by an offensive player. - (2) If the official's whistle sounds prior to the horn or :00.0 on the clock, the period is not over and time must be added to the clock. - (3) If a field goal attempt is in flight toward the basket when the horn sounds ending a period, and it subsequently is touched by: (a) a defensive player, the goal, if successful, shall count; or (b) an offensive player, the period has ended. - (4) If a timeout request is made as time expires for a period, the period ends and the timeout shall not be granted. - (5) If there is a foul called on or by a player in the act of shooting the period will end after the foul is penalized.
+(See Rule 13-II-b[2]). - b.

-b.
 If the ball is dead and the game clock shows :00.0, the period has ended even though the horn may not have sounded.

-EXCEPTION: See Rule 13-II-a(6)
+EXCEPTION: See Rule 13-II-b(2)